You are currently viewing Homeschool Curriculum on a Budget

 2-Buy Used Homeschool Curriculum

-Buying used curriculum is something I didn’t even know much about until a friend told me about homeschoolclassifieds.com.
+Buying used curriculum is something I didn’t even know much about until a friend suggested it.
+Try checking into homeschoolclassifieds.com or even Ebay.
+There are also Facebook groups for used curriculum.

 3-Don’t Buy Homeschool Curriculum On a Whim